 I know Jeonju, and Jeolla-do as a whole, is famous for restaurants that lay out huge spreads of food.
 However, I was looking for a makgeolli house with a good selection of quality makgeollis.
 Maybe I’ve become a pampered and snobby Seoulite.
 That being said, the atmosphere and service can’t be beat at Yetchon, and if you’re going to Jeonju I would still recommend checking out Yetchon and the Makgeolli Town scene in general.

 As we were doing some sightseeing in Hanok Village the next day, we happened upon the Jeonju Korean Traditional Wine Museum (전주 전통술박물관).
 I’d read about the hands-on programs the museum offers, like making makgeolli, filtering moju, and learning about local drinking customs.
 But, of course, nothing was happening that Friday.
 To make matters worse, there was very little information in English.
-The museum was a bust in the end but, the fact that it’s in a well-maintained hanok (a traditional Korean house) and that there are a lot of great displays, leads me to believe that this could be a great experience if it was a little more foreigner friendly.
+The museum was a bust in the end but, the fact that it’s in a well-maintained hanok (a traditional Korean house) and that there are a lot of great displays, leads me to believe that this could be a great experience if it were a little more foreigner friendly.

 I was worried that I was going to leave Jeonju with a bad makgeolli taste in my mouth but, on our last night in town, an unlikely combination of events fell into place – the sort of thing that only seems to happen when you’re not looking for it.
 We were walking down a dark alley when I saw a decrepit building with the word “makgeolli” printed in Hangeul.
 Ignoring the old man smoking in front of the building, I stopped to take a picture.
-He immediately took an interest in me and when I told him I like makgeolli, he insisted that my friend and I come into the shop so he could treat us.
+He immediately took an interest in me and when I told him about my interest in makgeolli, he insisted that my friend and I come into the shop so he could treat us.

-We walked into Beodeulsik (버들식) and it was like a scene from a Clint Eastwood western: The customers and the two old women running the place went silent and turned to stare at us.
+We walked into Beodeulsik (버들식) and it was like a scene from a John Ford western: The customers and the two old women running the place went silent and turned to stare at us.
 But our beneficiary’s strident voice proclaimed that he wanted makgeolli and food for the newcomers.
 We sat down embarrassed and uncomfortable but we were committed now.
 The place was dirty, heaps of stuff piled up in the backroom, with blank walls for decoration.

 “I have no idea.
 Their accents are so thick.
 And the one guy starts a topic and the next sentence is about something completely different.”